Revisiting Main Memory-Based Covert and Side Channel Attacks in the Context of Processing-in-Memory: Defenses 4 Against

-\head{Constant-Time DRAM Accesses (CTD)} One way to mitigate main-memory-based covert channel attacks is to enforce a constant-time DRAM access policy. \agy{When} a memory access is issued, the memory controller waits for a fixed amount of time before returning the data to the processor.
+Another defense mechanism is to enforce a constant-time DRAM access (CTD) policy. \agy{When} a memory access is issued, the memory controller waits for a fixed amount of time before returning the data to the processor.
 This fixed amount of time is equal to the worst-case DRAM access latency.
-By enforcing a constant-time DRAM access policy, the memory controller ensures that all memory accesses take the same amount of time, regardless of the accessed memory location.
-In the context of \X{}, where the communication relies on the timing or side effects of memory accesses, enforcing a constant-time DRAM access policy obfuscates the timing patterns exploited by the attacker.
-However, as we show in Section~\ref{sec:mitig_evaluation}, enforcing a constant-time DRAM access policy leads to significant performance overheads as every DRAM access costs the worst-case DRAM access latency.
+By enforcing CTD, the memory controller ensures that all memory accesses take the same amount of time, \nbcr{4}{which eliminates} the timing \nbcr{4}{differences} exploited by \X{}.
+However, this leads to significant performance overheads (\secref{sec:mitig_overhead}) as every DRAM access has the worst-case latency.

-\head{Performance Evaluation} To better understand the effectiveness of the countermeasures, we evaluate the performance of CRP and CTD compared to the baseline open-row policy for 5 multi-programmed graph applications which (i) use and share the input graph (i.e., accesses to the same DRAM bank) and (ii) experience a mix of low and high data locality, i.e., the number of last-level cache misses per kilo instructions.
-We use a 2-core system \agy{where each} core runs a different instance of the same application (e.g., core 0 runs an instance of PageRank and core 1 the same instance of PageRank using the same input). \nb{We evaluate five workloads from GraphBIG benchmark suite~\cite{Lifeng2015}: Betweenness Centrality (BC; Data set size: 7.8 GB; LLC MPKI: 0.57), Breadth-First search (BFS; 7.6 GB; 38.59), Connected components (CC; 7.9 GB; 45.2), Triangle counting (TC; 8.2 GB; 5.08), PageRank (PR; 7.0 GB; 1.86).}

-Figure~\ref{fig:closed_row} shows the performance overhead of CRP and CTD compared to the open\agy{-}row policy for all 5 workloads.
-We make two key observations.
-First, CTD leads to the highest performance degration, 26\% on average, compared to the open row policy.
-Especially, in workloads like PR and BC, CTD leads to a performance degradation of 37\% and 45\% respectively.
-Second, CRP leads to a performance degradation of 15\% on average compared to the open row policy but leads to low performance overheads in workloads that do not benefit from the open row policy like TC, CC and BFS.
-We conclude that existing countermeasures lead to high performance overheads and there is a dire need to come up with techniques that improve security with low performance overhead.